Glossary

 In the visitor-search context, a dictionary is a list of terms and associated variants.
 When a visitor searches for a term in the dictionary, Brightspot includes in the search results a spotlight.

-A pre-published version of an asset that is labeled with the Draft status in the Revisions Widget.
-If the asset participates in a Workflow, the workflow status is indicated, for example, Submitted, Approved, or Rejected.
+A pre-published version of an asset that is labeled with the Draft status in the Revisions widget.
+If the asset participates in a workflow, the workflow status is indicated, for example, Submitted, Approved, or Rejected.

 After the initial publication of the draft, all subsequent updates to the asset are revisions, that is, post-published versions.

 An object embedded in the rich-text editor, such as media, a promo, pull quote, external content, and many other assets in Brightspot.
+For details, see Rich-text enhancements.

 A content template that appears as its own content type.
 For example, if you have a content type Article, you can create an extra template Story that has the same structure as Article.
+For details, see Types of content templates.

 Configuration settings that apply to all users of a Brightspot application, unless some or all of the settings are overridden by a system level that is of more immediate precedence than global (for example, site-level settings).
+For a list of Global settings, see Global site settings.
+For an understanding of hierarchy, see Content hierarchy.

 An item that appears above a published page’s header.
 Hats are typically very brief messages.
+For details, see Creating a hat.

 A widget for editing images on the content edit form for editing images.
+For details, see Image editing.

 An in-CMS search of a third-party content provider, such as Getty Images.
+For details, see Performing integrated searches in Brightspot.

 The identifier Brightspot uses to refer to an object.